Is Mazatlan Safe? An Honest Guide for Expats (2026)

 A balanced, honest look at safety in Mazatlan, Mexico — what the crime statistics say, which areas to avoid, and what expats actually experience living there.

-The city has two realities.
-The neighborhoods where expats live — Centro Histórico, Olas Altas, the Golden Zone, and Cerritos — are safe and walkable in the way that most mid-size American cities are not.
-Other parts of the city have real crime problems that, practically speaking, expats almost never encounter.
+The neighborhoods where expats live - Centro Histórico, Olas Altas, the Golden Zone, and Cerritos - are safe and walkable in a way that most mid-size American cities are not.
+I walk through Centro at night.
+My parents have lived here for decades.
+Other parts of the city have real crime problems, but practically speaking, expats almost never encounter them.

 The Context: Mexico's Safety Reality

-Mexico receives outsized negative coverage in international media.
-While drug-related violence is a real problem in parts of the country, it is heavily concentrated and largely involves cartel-on-cartel conflict — not random attacks on tourists or expats.
+Mexico gets more negative coverage than the reality warrants for most of the country.
+Drug-related violence is a real problem in certain areas, but it's concentrated and it's mostly cartel-on-cartel conflict - not random attacks on tourists or expats.

 Expat Safety in Practice

 Thousands of Americans, Canadians, and Europeans live full-time in Mazatlan.
-The expat community is well-established and growing.
-The vast majority report feeling safe in their daily lives — walking to coffee shops, going to the beach, dining out, and using Uber at night.
+The expat community has been here for decades and it's growing.
+People walk to coffee shops, go to the beach, eat out, take Uber at night - normal life.

 The most common safety incidents expats report are: